 You can picture your dream home, everything from the design of your kitchen to the perfect master bathroom.
 But how do you find the local home builder that can turn your vision into reality?
 With so many new home builders available, it can be tough to narrow down your choices and find the right company that will make your home-building process a smooth and enjoyable journey.

 Trying to decide whether building a new home or buying an existing house is a good “problem” to have, since either one is a path to the advantages of homeownership.
 There are pros and cons to each, of course, and your individual circumstances are factors in your decision as well.
 (There’s even a hybrid choice: Buying a brand-new home that’s already been built by a custom home builder!)
-Since buying any type of home is likely to be the single largest financial transaction you may ever make, it’s worth the time to research your options and know what to consider before putting money down on your next address.
+Since buying any type of home is likely to be the single largest financial transaction you may ever make,

 If you’ve considered becoming a first-time homeowner or building your first home but aren’t sure it’s right for you—or don’t know where to begin—think about making 2019 the year you start on the path to homeownership.
 The information below can help you make a New Year’s resolution that you’ll want to stick to!